davidbeesley/ascii-art/README.md

 # ascii-art
-A set of tools for creating ascii art from existing images and text files.

-The main algorithms are
-- silo: The flagship feature.
 Map a text file to a silhouette.
-- console: Print an ANSI colored ascii representation of an imageWrapper to the console.
-- pixelswap: Create a true colored ascii pixelated version of an imageWrapper.

 ## Examples

-### Silo
 #### LightPrince
 ![](examples/lightprince.png?raw=true)